tapyu/c-and-cpp-lessons/README.md

   as main.s -o main.o
 ```

 where `as` the the GNU assembler.
+Note that both output are exactly the same.

 ## Linking

 ![](./assets/linker.png)

-- The input file for this stage is *.o file.
+- The input file for this stage is `*.o` file.
 - The linker merges all the object code from multiple modules into a single one.
 If we are using a function from libraries, linker will link our code with that library function code.
+- The `C` Standard Libraries are typically bundled with the `gcc` compiler.
+When you install `gcc` or any other `C` compiler, it includes the necessary standard libraries required to compile and link `C` programs.
+These libraries are an integral part of the compiler distribution.
+Therefore, they don't exist as a separate shared library file on your system and you won't find it by looking for a `.so` (shared library) or `.a` (static library) file.
+- For libraries outside the `C` standard library, you must to link it manually.

 ### example